rushiiMachine/caddy-deflate/README.md

 # caddy-deflate

-A caddy plugin that adds a [deflate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) compression encoder for caddy.
+A caddy plugin that adds support for HTTP's `Accept-Encoding: deflate` for caddy.

+**Note:** This follows the official definition for http `deflate`, that being a deflate stream wrapped with zlib, not a raw deflate stream! (many implementations have made this mistake)

 ## Building with xcaddy